Johan Cruyff: Gloria Ajax and the golden era of Total Football

 In the 1969–70 season, Cruyff won his second league and cup "double"; at the beginning of the 1970–71 season, he suffered a groin injury.
 He made his comeback on 30 October 1970 against PSV, and rather than wear his usual number 9, which was in use by Gerrie Mühren, he instead used number 14.
 Ajax won 1–0.
 Although it was very uncommon in those days for the starters of a game not to play with numbers 1 to 11, from that moment onwards, Cruyff wore number 14, even with the Dutch national team.
 There was a documentary on Cruyff, Nummer 14 Johan Cruyff and in the Netherlands there is a magazine by Voetbal International, Nummer 14.

 In a league game against AZ '67 on 29 November 1970, Cruyff scored six goals in an 8–1 victory.
 After winning a replayed KNVB Cup final against Sparta Rotterdam by a score of 2–1, Ajax won in Europe for the first time.
 On 2 June 1971, in London, Ajax won the European Cup by defeating Panathinaikos 2–0.
 He signed a seven-year contract at Ajax.
 At the end of the season, he was named the Dutch and European Footballer of the Year for 1971.

 In 1972, Ajax won a second European Cup, beating Inter Milan 2–0 in the final, with Cruyff scoring both goals.
-This victory prompted Dutch newspapers to announce the demise of the Italian style of defensive football in the face of Total Football.
+This victory prompted Dutch newspapers to announce the demise of the Italian catenaccio style of defensive football in the face of Total Football.
 Soccer: The Ultimate Encyclopaedia says, "Single-handed, Cruyff not only pulled Internazionale of Italy apart in the 1972 European Cup Final, but scored both goals in Ajax's 2–0 win."
 Cruyff also scored in the 3–2 victory over ADO Den Haag in the KNVB Cup final.
 In the league, Cruyff was the top scorer with 25 goals as Ajax became champions.
 Ajax won the Intercontinental Cup, beating Argentina's Independiente 1–1 in the first game followed by 3–0, and then in January 1973, they won the European Super Cup by beating Rangers 3–1 away and 3–2 in Amsterdam.
 Cruyff's only own goal came on 20 August 1972 against FC Amsterdam.
 A week later, against Go Ahead Eagles in a 6–0 win, Cruyff scored four times for Ajax.
 The 1972–73 season was concluded with another league championship victory and a third successive European Cup with a 1–0 win over Juventus in the final.